-How emails could help your office stay warm
+Could emails help your office stay warm?

 Ross McCarthy Ross McCarthy